dstackai/dstack/docs/installation.md

 If you don't have an AWS account, you can quickly [create](https://aws.amazon.com/resources/create-account/) one, and get [credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/getting-your-credentials.html).

+!!! info "NOTE:"
     Support for other cloud providers, such as GCP and Azure is in the roadmap.

 ## Configure AWS region and S3 bucket